Nespresso Vs Espresso | (How These Machines differs?)

 4- Brewed espresso has 2.5% fat, while filtered coffee contains 0.6% fat.

-According to the specialty coffee Association:
+According to the Specialty Coffee Association:

 “Espresso is a 25–35ml (.85–1.2 ounce [×2 for double]) beverage prepared from 7–9 grams (14–18 grams for a double) of coffee through which clean water of 195°–205°F (90.5°–96.1°C) has been forced at 9–10 atmospheres of pressure, and where the grind of the coffee is such that the brew time is 20–30 seconds.
 While brewing, the flow of espresso will appear to have the viscosity of warm honey and the resulting beverage will exhibit a thick, dark golden crema.
 Espresso should be prepared specifically for and immediately served to its intended consumer.”

-1- Amount of coffee beans: Nespresso uses 5-7 grams of coffee grounds for a shot of Espresso which is not enough for an authentic Espresso
+1- Amount of coffee beans: Nespresso uses 5-7 grams of coffee grounds for a shot of Espresso which is not enough for an authentic Espresso.

 3- Pressure: Nespresso original line operates at the pressure of 15 bars which is more than 9-10 bars required for authentic Espresso.
 While Vertuo line machines have a completely different centrifugation technology.